HamedGhaneS/HamedGhaneS/README.md

 - Senior Postdoctoral Researcher at University of Glasgow
 - Former Assistant Professor specializing in Control Engineering
 - Research experience at University of Groningen
-- Led development of attitude control systems for satellite projects
+- Led the development of attitude determination and control systems for satellite projects
-- Multiple publications in control theory and neuroscience

 ### 📫 Connect With Me

 - 📧 Email: hmd.ghane.s@gmail.com
 - 🔗 LinkedIn: [www.linkedin.com/in/hamedghane](https://www.linkedin.com/in/hamedghane)
-- 📍 Location: Glasgow, Scotland, UK